Skip to main content

 “Read this.”
 Upendra insisted.
 Adhir frowned as he opened the package.
 In it was a book, hardbound, smelling of new pages.
 The golden letters on its cover said “Anandamath By Bankim Chandra Chattopadhyay” Adhir loved reading books, he had also heard of the writer, but he had never heard of this book before.

 “Read this in extreme secrecy.
 If you are caught with it, you will be in trouble.
 Come back here at the same time next week and tell me what you think.”
 Upendra instructed him.
 Adhir looked perplexed.
 Was this a secret book club?
 A rare book library?
 Why was this a secret society?
 He nodded, trusting every word Upendra uttered.
 Adhir was getting down the staircase in a hurry when he almost bumped into his father.
-Scared of being rebuked he called softly and unsurely “Baba?”
+Scared of being rebuked, he called softly and unsurely, “Baba?”

 “Go home,” Benimadhob spoke in an indifferent voice.
 “Your sister is alone.”

 Adhir spent the next two nights reading the book under the dimly lit lamp in their one-room home while his father slept on the bed and his sister, on the mat beside him.
 With every page, Adhir understood the need for rebellion, the expression of voice against atrocities.
-He hid the book in the trunk under the bed before his sister would wake up.
+He hid the book in the trunk under the bed before his sister woke up.
 After finishing the book, he was eagerly waiting for the day to meet Upendra outside the school again.
 At school, the teasing about his father continued, but now Adhir was too engrossed and eager to care about bullies.
-Upendra did not act differently with him and he followed the same protocol.
+Upendra did not act differently with him, and he followed the same protocol.

 On the designated day, he made his way back through the lane to the Kothi to see the same woman standing on the threshold waiting for him.
 Adhir did not expect he would remember her but he did.
 He was again in front of Upendra in the room and this time his father was there as well.